-Psychological constraints may prevent people living in poverty from taking up work or investment opportunities, despite potentially high returns.
-One possible constraint is that people living in poverty may lack opportunities to learn "the capacity to aspire" (Appadurai, 2013): to set higher long-term aspirations to improve their socio-economic position and plan concrete steps to achieve them.
-They may not encounter institutions or traditions which encourage them to strive and plan for a better future or they may be less likely to encounter role models like them who have succeeded.
-They may set lower aspirations than they are able to attain and hence limit investments, contributing to persistence of poverty.
+Despite progress in poverty reduction globally, some people and communities struggle to accumulate assets and raise their earnings.
+While a lack of capital and access to education and markets matter, new evidence suggests psychological factors or "internal constraints" may inhibit people living in poverty from taking up work or investment opportunities, despite potentially high returns.
+One possible internal constraint is that disadvantaged people or communities may lack opportunities to learn "the capacity to aspire" (Appadurai, 2013): to set higher long-term aspirations to improve their socio-economic position and plan concrete steps to achieve them.
+They may not encounter institutions or traditions encouraging them to strive and plan for a better future or be less likely to encounter role models who have succeeded.
+They may set lower aspirations than they are able to attain, limit economic investments and accumulate less wealth than if they had higher aspirations.